DevExpress-Examples/getting-started-with-devextreme-form/react/README.md

-# Getting Started with Create React App
+# Getting Started with DevExtreme React Form

+This repository stores React source code for the [Getting Started with Form](https://js.devexpress.com/Documentation/Guide/UI_Components/Form/Getting_Started_with_Form/) tutorial.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).